|

 sufficient backswing and hit thru the bird.

-70 pct offensive: oh yes yes ; I have not known a sport
+70 pct offensive: oh yes yes ; I have not known a

 that can be won by being defensive. well anyway badminton favours an